-Total College reserves and funds amounted to £171.1m.
+Total College reserves and funds amounted to £178.6m.
 Within the College's endowment funds there are almost 100 trust funds supporting the College in achieving its aims.

 These reserves are represented by the College's operational estate and to a large extent, the permanent endowment assets and therefore are not available as income funds to be spent.
-Collectively the College's free revenue reserves and earmarked building reserves amount to £6.6m after taking account of the pension deficit.
+Collectively the College's free revenue reserves and earmarked building reserves amount to $\pounds 3.1m$ after taking account of the pension deficit.
 The Governing Body considers it prudent to hold sufficient unrestricted reserves and appropriate earmarked reserves in the event of major variations to the College's income and expenditure and has concluded that its general reserves should be 20% of annual income and that its building reserve should represent 1% of the insurable value of the operational estate.
-Together this amounts to £5.1m.
-The College has deliberately planned to build up some reserve funds to support the new library building project as part of its funding plan and is a contingency measure.
+Together this amounts to $\pounds 4.4m$.
+The College has deliberately planned to build up some reserve funds to support the new library building project as part of its funding plan and a separate fund to assist with the running costs of the new building once it is operational.